 The shift is subtle, but world-changing.

-Rather than spending valuable interview answer time talking about what was done, talk about the results.
+Rather than spending an entire engineering interview talking about what you did, talk about the results.
 Here’s an example from an accomplishment when I was Engineering Director, framed two different ways.

 Answer 1: Under my direction, we changed our standard floor support schema to use less steel which saved the company $500,000 annually.